Planning and operations guide

-When planning access control using Azure RBAC for Defender for Cloud, be sure to understand who in your organization will be using Defender for Cloud.
-Also, what types of tasks they will be performing and then configure Azure RBAC accordingly.
+When planning access control using Azure Role-based access control for Defender for Cloud, make sure you understand who in your organization needs access to Defender for Cloud the tasks they'll perform.
+Then you can configure Azure Role-based access control properly.

 We recommend that you assign the least permissive role needed for users to complete their tasks.
 For example, users who only need to view information about the security state of resources but not take action, such as applying recommendations or editing policies, should be assigned the Reader role.